tavyandy97/span-tree/README.md

 ## About

-Browser extension that makes navigating a GitLab repository a breeze by providing a familiar tree directory structure.
-Link to chrome extension store coming soon...
+Browser extension that makes navigating a GitLab repository feel like a breeze by providing a familiar tree directory structure.
+[Link to chrome extension](https://chrome.google.com/webstore/detail/spantree-gitlab-tree/gcjikeldobhnaglcoaejmdlmbienoocg)

 ![](docs/demo.gif)